Compounding a bad decision

 County Administrator Ed Hunzeker is not a top-down leader.
 He empowers his people.

-Four members of the Manatee County Board of County Commissioners, as they are officially known, care not.
+But the Manatee County Board of County Commissioners, as they are officially known, cares not.
 At least as a majority.
-The 4-3 vote in December to discard Ed Hunzeker — fired, terminated, ousted, the term doesn’t matter, it amounts to the same thing.
+The 4-3 vote in December to discard Ed Hunzeker — fired, terminate, oust, the term doesn’t matter, it amounts to the same thing.
 Four commissioners do not want to renew his contract, set to expire in January 2018.
-Yes, Hunzeker is ready for retirement.
-He’s said that.
-He’s also willing to soldier on as administrator.

 To date, we have not heard a reasonable — or otherwise — explanation for dumping Hunzeker.
 Except the tiresome and nonsensical “it’s time for change” defense, which wouldn’t hold up in a courtroom should the “beyond a reasonable doubt” principle apply.
 Has Hunzeker somehow committed sins beyond amnesty?
-If so, let's hear that reasoning.
+If so, let’s hear those and the public can decide on his fate.

 Now is not the time for this as there are a number of key items of great community importance near the goal line.
 We should be implementing, not pausing.